4 Surprising Facts about Longevity

 Want to know the secret to longevity?
 Psychology matters at least as much as biology.
 Have you ever noticed that in spite of the media blitz urging you to eat veggies and pump weights, some of the most health-conscious people you know seem to keel over at an early age, while others who eat junk and live fast keep on kicking up until their 90s?

-1. Attitudes about aging are more important than diet or exercise in extending your life.
+1. Attitudes about aging May Be As important As diet And exercise in extending your life.

 A study out of Yale University in 2002 followed 650 people, and found that those who had a positive outlook about their own aging outlived those with negative views by 7.5 years, on average, regardless of pre-existing health problems, lifestyle factors, socioeconomic status, or gender.
-In fact, the study found that attitude was the single most important factor in predicting longevity, after controlling for age.
-Another study in Norway found that the most optimistic subjects were 77 percent less likely to die of a heart attack, stroke or other cardiovascular cause than the most pessimistic subjects, regardless of weight, pre-existing cardiovascular issues, smoking, and so on.
+More research is needed, but the study found that attitude was a key factor in predicting longevity, after controlling for age.
+And according to the National Institute on Aging, optimism is associated with a longer lifespan in women and better emotional health in older men, as shown in two NIH-funded studies.

-2. Having a network of good friends increases lifespan significantly; family doesn’t.
+2. Having a network of good friends May increase lifespan significantly; family doesn’t.

-The Australian Longitudinal Study of Aging looked at 1500 people aged 70 or older, and found that those with an extensive circle of friends outlived those with the fewest friends by 22 percent.
+The Australian Longitudinal Study of Aging looked at 1,500 people aged 70 or older, and found that those with an extensive circle of friends outlived those with the fewest friends by 22 percent.
 Having family around did not increase lifespan.
+More research is needed, but these preliminary findings suggest that having a broad network of good friends may help you live longer.

 4. Finding meaning after loss is high on the longevity list.